rfdolan/cs3733-indefatigable-frontend/README.md

 Display will refresh with the playlist being updated.

-###Append Video Segment to Playlist
+### Append Video Segment to Playlist

-In plyalist tab, select the plus button on the playlist you wish to add to.
+In playlist tab, select the plus button on the playlist you wish to add to.

 Search for the segment you wish to add and click the "add video" button to add it.

--Display will refresh with updated playlist.
+Display will refresh with updated playlist.

-Play Playlist
+### Play Playlist

--Select play button on desired playlist
+Select play button on desired playlist

--Click each video individually to play it.
+Click each video individually to play it.